deestbie/console-docs/docs/venom/terms.md

 Real Time Streaming Protocol (RTSP).
 A network control protocol used to control streaming media servers.
 The protocol is used for establishing and controlling media sessions between end points.

 #### H.264 Stream URL

+#### Bundle ID

+Field used to specify the application Bundle ID (iOS) or Package Name (Android).
+This ID is a unique identifier for the application asset bundle that includes branding art and stylesheet information for the app (e.g. com.<appname>.<companyname>).
+The Bundle ID is automatically created when an app is initially defined.
+The same Bundle ID must be used for when app updates are issued.

+#### HLS (HTTP Live Streaming)